 On this site, I write daily news stories, focusing on municipal, provincial, and federal politics, specializing in investigative journalism and critical analysis from a leftist political lens.
 I also write regular editorials on general politics and social issues.

 My writing experience includes 3 years as editor-in-chief with Lethbridge News (2010–2013) and 3 years as a political correspondent with Elect Lethbridge (2010–2013), both of which were citizen journalism projects.
-Since 2014, I’ve been part of the curation and live tweeting team at YQL Vote, a grassroots collective devoted to politics that affect Lethbridgians.
+Between 2014 and 2021, I’d been part of the curation and live tweeting team at YQL Vote, a grassroots collective devoted to politics that affect Lethbridgians.
 I also was the main writer for LDSCaNews in 2000 and 2001, a writer for my high school newspaper, and on the editorial team for my junior high newspaper.

-I’ve also done freelance writing for commercial clients since 2013.
-Prior to that I worked as a communications specialist for a private company.
+I’ve also been a freelance writer for commercial clients since 2013.
+Prior to that, I worked as a communications specialist for a private company.

 I’ve been a guest speaker at both the University of Lethbridge and Lethbridge College in management and social work classes, discussing entrepreneurship, communication, and building community.